app-generator/full-stack-generator/README.md

-# Full Stack Seed using OpenAPI, Express and React
+# Full-Stack Generator - `Express` & `React`

-This is a starter project using OpenAPI specifications to bind a NodeJs Express backend and a React frontend, using an [API-first approach](https://swagger.io/resources/articles/adopting-an-api-first-approach/).

-For a quick start, please consult the [Cheat Sheet](./CHEATSHEET.md).
+This is a starter project using OpenAPI specifications to bind a NodeJs Express backend and a React frontend, using an `API-first approach - For a quick start, please consult the [Cheat Sheet](./CHEATSHEET.md).

 <br />